nataraj2/GPU_CUDA/README.md

 ```
 where ```test_function``` is a function which performs computation on ```vel``` and ```pressure```.
 The GPU implementation of
 this nested for-loop will look as below.
 This would be the only change that the user will have to make in the application code.
-The header files have templated functions which have all the functionality to offload any function written within the for-loop
+The header files have templated functions which will offload any function written within the for-loop
 (```test_function``` in this case) on to the device i.e. the GPU.
 ```
 ParallelFor(nx, ny, nz,